forestgrape/people_interactions/people_interactions.md

 * many members are included in the decision process
 * membership is open
 * there are many voluntary interactions
-  > Voluntary is assumed in the following and not especially written for a better reading flow
+  > Voluntary interactions are assumed in the following and not especially written for a better reading flow.
+Non voluntary are explicitly stated as such.
 * the teams are connected